faridelaouadi/RedPandaNetwork/README.md

 - Web App Design adhering to Don Norman's design principles and Preece's Interaction design principles
 - Azure map with clickable icons for camera traps
 - Web scraper to gather training data for red panda classifier (scrape.py)
-- Red panda classifier using https://www.customvision.ai/ and script for inference
+- Red panda classifier using [Custom Vision](https://www.customvision.ai/) and script for inference
-- Web app hosted on Azure using Azure app service (https://redpandanetwork.azurewebsites.net/)
+- Web app hosted on Azure using Azure app service [Click to view](https://redpandanetwork.azurewebsites.net/)
 - CI/CD workflow using Github and Azure Pipelines
 - Asynchronous analysis of uploaded images (max of 10 per batch)
+- Upload new images using Azure blob storage

 Backlog
 --------
-- Upload new images using Azure blob storage
-- API to retrieve data for each camera

 - Unit tests using Pytest and Selenium
 - Code Refactoring
 - Meeting with Red panda network